Bluffton, South Carolina: Colonial era (1670–1776)

 During the 17th and the 18th centuries, the area comprising southern Beaufort County was known as Granville County of St. Luke's Parish.
 The Yamasee people were invited to settle in the area by Lord Cardoss, leader of the nearby Scottish settlement in Beaufort.
 The Yamasee established ten towns with over 1,200 inhabitants in the area.
 In 1715, the Yamasee War broke out, and after several years of fighting, the Yamasee migrated to Florida, opening the "Indian Lands" to European settlement.
 In 1718, the Lords Proprietors carved the area into several new baronies, including the Devil's Elbow Barony that contained the future town of Bluffton.
 The first titled owner of the land was the Barbadian planter Sir John Colleton.
 Following the departure of the Yamasee people, colonists began building plantations in the Bluffton area in 1728.
 The Colletons prospered by growing cotton, corn and indigo.

 American Revolution (1776–1785)

 Before his death in 1776, Sir John Colleton (grandson of the original owner) developed plantations near Victoria Bluff - Foot Point areas and later disposed of much of his barony, much of it bought by the Rose and Kirk families.
-These plantations were destroyed by the British under General Prévost in 1779.
+These plantations were destroyed by the British under General Prevost in 1779.
 During the 18th century, much of the land south of the May River (now known as Palmetto Bluff) was covered with rice fields.
 Rice became a lucrative crop and a part of lowcountry culture until the early 20th century when it was disrupted by a series of devastating storms.